routingblog/arbitration/content/docs/problems.md

 - Until the mid-1980s, arbitration was primary used for international contract disputes, collective bargaining agreements, and other large-scale commercial dispute resolution [^gilles2] [^gilles4]

-- New York's arbitration act was passed in 1920 followed by the Federal Arbitration act in 1925 largely at the behest of commercial trade organizations. [^sacredcow1] They wanted resolution according the norms of the industry instead of by external law. [^sacredcow2] The speed and cost of dispute resolution was not a significant motivation of the original proponents of arbitration. [^sacredcow3]
+- New York's arbitration act was passed in 1920 followed by the Federal Arbitration act in 1925 largely at the behest of commercial trade organizations. [^sacredcow1] They wanted resolution according the norms of the industry instead of by external law. [^sacredcow2]

+- The Federal Arbitration Act was "is directed primarily toward settlement of commercial dispute" [^newarb2]

 # Employment